2836

 Sales Growth

-As you can see below, The Trade Desk's revenue growth has been strong over the last two years, growing from $395.6 million in Q4 FY2021 to $605.8 million this quarter.
+As you can see below, The Trade Desk's revenue growth has been very strong over the last three years, growing from $219.8 million in Q1 2021 to $491.3 million this quarter.

 The Trade Desk Total Revenue

-Next quarter's guidance suggests that The Trade Desk is expecting revenue to grow 24.9% year on year to $478 million, improving on the 21.4% year-on-year increase it recorded in the same quarter last year.
+Next quarter's guidance suggests that The Trade Desk is expecting revenue to grow 23.9% year on year to $575 million, in line with the 23.2% year-on-year increase it recorded in the same quarter last year.
+Looking ahead, analysts covering the company were expecting sales to grow 21.2% over the next 12 months before the earnings results announcement.

 Profitability

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-The Trade Desk's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 83.4% in Q4.
+The Trade Desk's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 78.9% in Q1.

 The Trade Desk Gross Margin (GAAP)

-That means that for every $1 in revenue the company had $0.83 left to spend on developing new products, sales and marketing, and general administrative overhead.
-Significantly up from the last quarter, The Trade Desk's excellent gross margin allows it to fund large investments in product and sales during periods of rapid growth and achieve profitability when reaching maturity.
+That means that for every $1 in revenue the company had $0.79 left to spend on developing new products, sales and marketing, and general administrative overhead.
+Despite the recent drop, The Trade Desk still has an excellent gross margin that allows it to fund large investments in product and sales during periods of rapid growth and achieve profitability when reaching maturity.

 Cash Is King

 If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
-The Trade Desk's free cash flow came in at $63.79 million in Q4, down 48.1% year on year.
+The Trade Desk's free cash flow came in at $176.3 million in Q1, roughly the same as last year.

 The Trade Desk Free Cash Flow

-Key Takeaways from The Trade Desk's Q4 Results
+Key Takeaways from The Trade Desk's Q1 Results

 Is Now The Time?